Postr-Inc/Vader.js/README.md

 ### Function Binding

-Vaderjs allows you to bind functions directly to html elements just like react
+Vaderjs allows you to bind functions directly to html elements just like react there are two ways - top level invokes like below

 ```javascript
 // vader uses params[0] as the event target object and other parameters resolve after